siehlema/DataEvalML/README.md

 # SenValEva

-A repository for SENsor VALue EVAluation.
+A repository for various SENsor VALue EVAluation.
 Therefore Machine Learning techniques are used.